 Maternal coffee consumption and childhood leukemia

-• A 2018 pooled analysis from the Childhood Leukaemia International Consortium suggested that whilst there was no association seen with any maternal coffee consumption, there was some evidence of a positive exposure response.
-This led the authors to conclude that, despite some limitations, their findings suggest coffee may be associated with an increased risk of acute lymphoblastic leukaemia and they supported the advice to limit caffeine intake during pregnancy99
+• A 2018 pooled analysis from the Childhood Leukaemia International Consortium suggested that whilst there was no association with any maternal coffee consumption, there was evidence of a positive exposure response.
+This led the authors to conclude that, despite some limitations, their findings suggest coffee may be associated with an increased risk of acute lymphoblastic leukaemia and they supported the advice to limit caffeine intake during pregnancy70

 Latest research